webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 it relates to using the texture with usage `TEXTURE_BINDING`.
 You can still use a single layer of a cubemap or 2d-array as a 2d texture as a `RENDER_ATTACHMENT`.

-In compatibility mode, using the the texture with another type of view will generate a validation error
+In compatibility mode, using the texture with another type of view will generate a validation error

 ```js